 And based on the feedback we hear from community members, chances are you feel the same way.

-But what I’ve come to discover since going vegan is that most of my resentment towards salads stems from the fact that I grew up doing them all wrong.
+But what I’ve come to discover since going plant-based is that most of my resentment towards salads stems from the fact that I grew up doing them all wrong.
 You know…

 - Tasteless iceberg lettuce,